 Welcome to Uganda’s capital, welcome to one of the craziest cities in Africa!
 Little did I know that visiting Kampala was going to be such a wild adventure when I headed out there.
 On arrival I could sense the intensity, but it only got better when I started exploring the city.

 This is your guide for the best places to visit and things to do in Kampala, based on my own experiences and update in March 2023.

 Many people traveling to Uganda skip Kampala as they hear there is not much to do.
-Well… if people keep on spreading these rumours, I don’t blame travelers.
+Well… if people keep on spreading these rumours, I can't blame travelers.
 But after my experiences in the city I felt I had to tell tourists how incredible it is to travel to Kampala and at least give it a chance for 1 or 2 days.
 But to be honest…

 Kampala is not for everyone!

 Have a look at my vlog with my first impressions of Kampala and decide for yourself.

 Traveling to Uganda to see the mountain gorillas in Bwindi National Park, see the tree climbing lions in Queen Elizabeth National Park or for a boat tour on the Nile River?
 Then visiting Kampala might not be your thing.
 Uganda’s capital is NOT a beautiful city, it not a clean nor a relaxing place, but it is one heck of an amazing experience!